minhtuan27/master-thesis/README.md

 1. `Data`: This folder contains the datasets used in this projects.

     1.1. `Netflix`: This folder contains the Netflix Prize dataset and the corresponding data extractor.
-The full Netflix Prize dataset was not uploaded because of its large size.
+The full Netflix Prize dataset was not uploaded.

     1.2. `MovieLens`: This folder contains the MovieLens datasets and the corresponding data extractor.
-The MovieLens 25M dataset was not uploaded because of its large size.
+The MovieLens 25M dataset was not uploaded.

     1.3. `Binary`: This folder contains various binary recommendation system datasets and the corresponding data extractor.